What is SchoolMessenger?

-Phone calls are sent to the phone number of the primary contact for your student.
-If you would like to change the number that is called please contact your school.
+Phone calls are sent to the phone numbers marked as "primary" for your student.
+If you would like to change the number that is called, please contact your school.

 Individuals will receive text messages ONLY if all three of the following requirements* are met:

-2. A cell phone number is on file with the district
+- A cell phone number is on file with the District in AERIES

 *These requirements address any concerns related to the accuracy of the database and costs associated with receiving text messages.